anik9000/LSTM/README.md

 # LSTM
-Basic python code to test how LSTMs work on MNIST Dataset.
+Basic python code to test how LSTMs work.
+Machine Learning model for imdb-movie-reviews-sentiment-classification.